dashhive/DashPhrase.js/README.md

 ### DashPhrase.toSeed(recoveryPhrase, saltPassword, { verify: true })

-Generate a private key seed or encryption key based on the recovery phrase (mnemonic) and some other string - whether a salt, a password, another recovery phrase or secret, or an id of some kind.
+Generate a private key seed (generically useful as an encryption key) based on the recovery phrase (mnemonic) and some other string - whether a salt, a password, another recovery phrase or secret, or an id of some kind.

 ```js
 await DashPhrase.toSeed(recoveryPhrase, saltPassword || ""); // Uint8Array[64]